Types of Grants

 Your financial aid award letter will detail the types of assistance for which you qualify, and grants may be part of the mix.
 Grants are highly desirable because they do not have to be repaid.

-When you request that Rhodes receive a copy of the results from your FAFSA and CSS PROFILE, you’ll automatically be considered for any grant for which you may qualify.
+When you request that Rhodes receive a copy of the results from your FAFSA, you’ll automatically be considered for any grant for which you may qualify.
 Even if you’ve received a scholarship or a fellowship from Rhodes or an outside source, you may qualify for additional aid if your demonstrated need is greater than the amount of the received award.